-The first step involved removing the kitchen walls and creating a great room effect across the kitchen, dining and living areas.
-“You can actually stand outside the front of the house, look through the kitchen window and see straight through the house into the back yard,” Mark says.
-“It gives the first floor a wide open feel.”
+Michael Nash team began the remodel by removing the kitchen walls to create a great room effect across the kitchen, dining and living areas.
+According to Mark, “It gives the first floor a wide open feel.”

-The biggest challenge created by removing the walls was the need to reroute the plumbing to the second floor.
-It came down between the walls that were removed so it had to be rerouted through the interior garage wall and down to the basement.
-Significant electrical work and drywall was also required and handled by Michael Nash employees.
+Since the team needed to tear down the walls, they have to reroute the plumbing to the second floor because it came down between the walls.
+It was a big challenge to reroute the plumbing through the interior garage wall and down to the basement.
+Also, significant electrical work and drywall were also required and handled by Michael Nash team.

-The first floor with a hard wood floor.
-They were looking for something durable and scratch resistant because they share their home with their dog.
-Nazemian suggested Brazilian cherry and it not only provides the durability they were looking for, but it complements the look of the remodel perfectly.
-Michael Nash designers and decorators made the remodeling and decorating aspects of the job as easy as possible.
-Finally, they added a home entertainment center with a 55” HDTV.
-The supplier worked with Michael Nash to build the surround speakers into the ceiling and to hide the controls.
-Placed on a swivel mount, the television monitor can be seen from most locations on the first floor.
+The designers and decorators added a home entertainment center with a 55” HDTV where the supplier worked with Michael Nash to build the surround speakers into the ceiling and to hide the controls.
+Since the television is placed on a swivel mount, it can be seen from most locations on the first floor.

 LIVING THROUGH THE PROCESS

-When construction started on October 14, 2005, Charles and Mark went from living in a five bedroom home to living in a one bedroom house.
+The construction started on October 14, 2005.
+Charles and Mark had to live from a five bedroom to a one bedroom house.

 “Basically, our living area consisted of the heated garage [turned into living space], our office behind it and a bedroom upstairs,” Mark says.
 “We had our microwave in the living area and our coffee pot in the bathroom,” he laughs.